 Selecting a certain type of return is largely about your own personal preference; however, your home or office may have space constraints that will force you to choose one type over the other.
 Be sure to keep in mind the overall dimensions of the desk.
 Remember, the total width of an L-shaped desk or U-shaped desk is equal to the width of the main desk.
 The total depth of an L-shaped desk is equal to the length of the return plus the depth of the main desk, and the total depth of a U-shaped desk is equal to the length of the return plus the depth of the main desk, plus the depth of the credenza.

 Another factor to take into consideration is the functionality that the desk return will have in your day-to-day work life.
 Typically, users are more comfortable using a return that correlates with his or her dominate hand.
 You may also need to facilitate other functions of your workspace such as a computer area or space for guests.

 Still unsure whether you should select a desk with a right, left or reversible return?
-Contact our furniture experts today by calling (800) 558-1010 or by using Virtual Visit to see our L-shaped and U-shaped desks live in action.
+Contact our furniture experts today by calling (800) 558-1010 or by using our virtual showroom to see our L-shaped and U-shaped desks live in action.